Beyond Brontës: The Mayor’s Screen Diversity Programme

 Still got some questions?

-If you have read the course outline and application form, but still have some questions, or need support completing your application, you can contact our Senior Skills Coordinator, Abigail or our Programme Coordinator Grace.
+If you have read the course outline and application form, but still have some questions, or need support completing your application, you can contact our Skills Manager Karen or our Programme Coordinator Grace.

 • Headshot of Grace Keenan